-Generally, court proceedings must be open to the public.1 However, the right of public access is not absolute; a court may limit access when a statute or court rule provides for limitations and as necessary under the following procedure:
+Generally, court proceedings must be open to the public.
+However, a court may limit access under an applicable statute or court rule or as necessary under the following procedure:

 - 1) Identify a specific interest to be protected. - 2) Determine that the specific interest outweighs the right of public access. - 3) Decide how to limit the public's access; denial of access must be narrowly tailored to accommodate the interest to be protected. - The closure cannot be broader than necessary, i.e., the court must use the least restrictive means to adequately and effectively protect the interest. - 4) State on the record the specific reasons for the decision to limit access to the proceeding.
 MCR 8.116(D)(1)(a)-(c).